 We all encounter energy vampires every day.
 These people lack emotional control and empathy, and often can be quite narcissistic.
 They drain your energy regardless of their awareness of the toxic situation.
-Interactions with an energy vampire leaves you feeling exhausted, sad, anxious, annoyed and overwhelmed.
-They can occur in a variety of situations from the work place, to your family to the crass stranger at the gas station.
+Interactions with an energy vampire leaves you feeling exhausted, sad, anxious, annoyed, and overwhelmed.
+They can occur in a variety of situations from the work place to your family to the vulgar stranger at the gas station.

 Energy vampire traits